AdnanH901/Netflix_Business_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/fe87f594-3521-4587-8129-61f8b71948b7)

 ## Summary of Data
-Netflix's main database structure as seen below consists of three tables: netflix_titles, consumer_data and viewing_behaviour_data with a total row count of **1,200,000**.
+Netflix's main database structure, as seen below, consists of three tables: netflix_titles, consumer_data and viewing_behaviour_data with a total row count of **1,200,000**.
 A description of each table is as follows:
 - **netflix_titles:** A catalogue of over **8,800** titles ranging from movies, shows, documentaries etc.
 - **consumer_data:** A table filled with data comprising of **100,000** subscribers.